 New teams shall start in the lowest Division unless the Committee decides otherwise.

-New teams wanting to enter a higher Division must demonstrate to the Committee that the team has eight (8) or more players that have been registered for a team in the same division, or higher, in the preceding season.
+New teams wanting to enter a higher Division must demonstrate to the Committee that the team has eight (8) or more players that have been registered for a team in the same division, or higher, in the preceding two seasons.
 Such teams may be placed in that division as determined by the Committee.

 No new team will be accepted once the HKHA League has commenced.